I’m sure you know the scene all too well.

 If you feel like your brain is fried and you need a bigger break, indulge.
 Your brain will be more productive if it’s well rested and alert.

 When taking a break in order to process new information that you have just learned, note that there are certain activities you should avoid doing during your break.
 Make sure to stay away from all activities that somehow stimulate your brain or require concentration, that includes TV.
 Even though you might find it relaxing, it is still new input to your brain and you want to avoid that.

 Learn more about which activities to do or to avoid during your “brain break”.

 The other reason why you might not be able to learn any more, is because you are not actively using what you have already learned.
 In other words, your “RAM” is full and things need to be saved and filed away on your disc drive or transferred to an “external hard drive”, that is, your long-term memory.

 The only way you can do this is by actively using the new words and sentences you have learned every time an opportunity arises.
 That way you will “seal” your knowledge into your long-term memory and at the same time make room for your “RAM” (aka short-term memory) again.

 You can create these opportunities yourself by playing scenes in your own head, if you’re not around native speakers.

 Learn more about how to start speaking a language without natives around you.

 Wherever possible, try to study regularly as opposed to “binge-studying” or “binge-cramming”.
-It’s not as productive.
-And even if some people will tell you that it’s possible to “express learn” for your exam (I used to do that with success), fact is still that if you want to remember all that information long-term, binge-learning just won’t cut it.
+It’s far more productive.
+And even if some people will tell you that it’s possible to “express learn” for your exam (I used to do that with success), fact is still that if you want to remember all that information long-term, and binge-learning just won’t cut it.